ChrisWTaylor/HiveProofOfConcept/README.md

 # HiveProofOfConcept

 Personal project proof of concept based on Hive board game.
-Mostly to test git and github with unity in a real world working example.
+Personal Project to build my portfolio in unity into work I can share publically as all my previous work is currenlty under NDA.
+Open to input and suggestions

 No rights reserved all copyrights are owned/reserved by orginal owners.